FrançaisEnglishEspañolItalianoDeutschPortuguêsNederlandsPolski

 Gross margin is revenue minus cost of goods sold (COGS), expressed as a percentage.

-For SaaS, COGS includes hosting, infrastructure, payment processing fees, and customer support costs directly tied to service delivery.
+For SaaS, COGS includes hosting, infrastructure, payment processing fees, and customer support costs.
 Healthy SaaS gross margins run between 70% and 85% (KeyBanc, 2024).
-Below 60%, your cost structure is eating your ability to invest in growth.
+Among profitability SaaS metrics, gross margin sets the ceiling on everything downstream.

 Gross Margin = (Revenue - COGS) / Revenue × 100